Service delays

 A notice can be served on the property or owner to request that they tidy it up.

 The notice will tell them what needs to be done and when.
-It is an offence not to comply with the notice within the period specified.
+It's an offence not to comply with the notice within the period specified.

 If the requirements of the notice are not carried out in the required time the owner or resident could be fined and prosecuted at court.

-Many of the problems of untidy land are easy to put right.
+Many of the problems of untidy sites are easy to put right.

 Issues may include: